inductive-bio/strong-docking-baseline/README.md

 docker pull inductivebio/docking-baseline:1.0.0
 ```

 If you'll be running on a GPU-enabled machine (recommended), ensure you've installed the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) so that the docker container can access your GPU.
+(Make sure you follow both the "Installation" and "Configuration" sections.)
 If you encounter issues with the GPU disconnecting, try the solution [here](https://github.com/NVIDIA/nvidia-container-toolkit/issues/48).

 ### Non-docker setup